ZahidSolorzano/ZahidSolorzano/project-2-registration/test-cases.md

 3. Try to select a second Gender "Female"
 4. Click Submit button

-**Expected Result:**
--System should only allow user to highligh one gender of the gender list
+**Expected Result:** System should only allow user to highligh one gender of the gender list

-**Actual Result:**
--System only highlights the last gender that the user clicked
+**Actual Result:** System only highlights the last gender that the user clicked

-### TC-11: Mobile - Lenght (More than 10 digits)
+### TC-19: Mobile - Lenght (More than 10 digits)

 **Description:**  Verify Mobile field only accepts exactly 10 digits and ignores extra digits

+**Preconditions:**
-**Preconditions:** User has navigated to https://demoqa.com/automation-practice-form
+- User has navigated to https://demoqa.com/automation-practice-form

-**Test Data:**
-- First Name: "Carlos"
-- Last Name: "Solorzano"
-- Gender: "Male"
-- Date of Birth: "12 Oct 2000"
+- All other required fields filled with valid defaults

-- Mobile: "12345678901"
+**Test Data:** Mobile: "12345678901"

 **Steps:**
-1. Enter valid data in all required fields (First Name, Last Name, Gender and Date of Birth)
+1. Enter valid data in all other required fields
 2. Enter "12345678901" in Mobile field
 3. Click Submit button

+**Expected Result:** The system must handle long input in some way like reject with an error message, truncate automatically, or show a limit warning

+**Actual Result:** Shows mobile field highlighted with a red outline and form cannot be submitted

+**Status:** PASS

+---
+### TC-20: Mobile - Lenght (Less than 10 digits)

+**Description:**  Verify Mobile field only accepts exactly 10 digits

+**Preconditions:**
+- User has navigated to https://demoqa.com/automation-practice-form
+- All other required fields filled with valid defaults

+**Test Data:** Mobile: "123456789"

+**Steps:**
+1. Enter valid data in all other required fields
+2. Enter "123456789" in Mobile field
+3. Click Submit button

 **Expected Result:**
--Should either truncate to 10 digits or show error message
+- Email field gets highlighted with a red outline
+- Form should not submit

 **Actual Result:**
-Shows mobile field highlighted with a red outline and form cannot be submitted
+- Shows mobile field highlighted with a red outline
+- Form cannot be submitted

 **Status:** PASS

 ---

-### TC-11: Mobile - Lenght (More than 10 digits)
+### TC-21: Mobile field rejects non numerical character

-**Description:**  Verify Mobile field only accepts exactly 10 digits and ignores extra digits
+**Description:**  Verify Mobile field only accepts numerical characters and ignores non numerical character

+**Preconditions:**
-**Preconditions:** User has navigated to https://demoqa.com/automation-practice-form
+- User has navigated to https://demoqa.com/automation-practice-form
+- All other required fields filled with valid defaults

-**Test Data:**
+**Test Data:** Mobile: "123456789A"
-- First Name: "Carlos"
-- Last Name: "Solorzano"
-- Gender: "Male"
-- Date of Birth: "12 Oct 2000"
-- Mobile: "12345678901"

 **Steps:**
-1. Enter valid data in all required fields (First Name, Last Name, Gender and Date of Birth)
+1. Enter valid data in all other required fields
-2. Enter  "12345678901" in Mobile field
+2. Enter "123456789A" in Mobile field
 3. Click Submit button

 **Expected Result:**
--Should either truncate to 10 digits or show error message
+- Email field gets highlighted with a red outline
+- Form should not submit

 **Actual Result:**
-Shows mobile field highlighted with a red outline and form cannot be submitted
+- Shows mobile field highlighted with a red outline
+- Form cannot be submitted

 **Status:** PASS

 ---

-### TC-11: Mobile - Lenght Less than 10 digits)
+### TC-22: Mobile field rejects special characters

-**Description:**  Verify Mobile field only accepts exactly 10 digits
+**Description:**  Verify Mobile field only accepts numerical characters and ignores special characters

+**Preconditions:**
-**Preconditions:** User has navigated to https://demoqa.com/automation-practice-form
+- User has navigated to https://demoqa.com/automation-practice-form
+- All other required fields filled with valid defaults

-**Test Data:**
+**Test Data:** Mobile: "123456789@"
-- First Name: "Carlos"
-- Last Name: "Solorzano"
-- Gender: "Male"
-- Date of Birth: "12 Oct 2000"
-- Mobile: "123456789"

 **Steps:**
-1. Enter valid data in all required fields (First Name, Last Name, Gender and Date of Birth)
+1. Enter valid data in all other required fields
-2. Enter  "123456789" in Mobile field
+2. Enter "123456789@" in Mobile field
 3. Click Submit button

 **Expected Result:**
--Should show error message or hightligt the field
+- Mobile field gets highlighted with a red outline
+- Form should not submit

 **Actual Result:**
-Shows mobile field highlighted with a red outline and form cannot be submitted
+- Mobile field gets highlighted with a red outline
+- Form cannot be submitted

 **Status:** PASS

 ---

+### TC-23: Date of birth field rejects future dates

+**Description:**  Verify Mobile field only accepts numerical characters and ignores special characters

+**Preconditions:**
+- User has navigated to https://demoqa.com/automation-practice-form
+- All other required fields filled with valid defaults

+**Test Data:** Date of birt: 05/24/2026

+**Steps:**
+1. Enter valid data in all other required fields
+2. Select "05/24/2026" in Date of birt field
+3. Click Submit button

+**Expected Result:**
+- Date of birth field gets highlighted with a red outline
+- Form should not submit

+**Actual Result:**
+- Form can be submitted
+- Date of birth field allows future dates

+**Status:** PASS

+---

+### TC-24: User can select multiple subjects

+**Description:**  Verify that the user is allowed to select multiple subject

+**Preconditions:**
+- User has navigated to https://demoqa.com/automation-practice-form
+- All other required fields filled with valid defaults

+**Test Data:** Subjects: English, Maths, Civics and Arts

+**Steps:**
+1. Enter valid data in all other required fields
+2. Select the subjects English, Maths, Civics and Arts
+3. Click Submit button

+**Expected Result:**
+- User is allowed to select multiple subject
+- Form should be submited

+**Actual Result:**
+- User is allowed to select multiple subject
+- Form should be submited

+**Status:** PASS

+---

+### TC-25: User cannot select a non existing subject

+**Description:**  Verify that the user is not allowed to select a subject that is not on the database

+**Preconditions:**
+- User has navigated to https://demoqa.com/automation-practice-form
+- All other required fields filled with valid defaults

+**Test Data:** Subjects: Astrology

+**Steps:**
+1. Enter valid data in all other required fields
+2. Enter Astrology in the subject field
+3. Click Submit button

+**Expected Result:**
+- Subject field gets highlighted with a red outline
+- Form should not submit

+**Actual Result:** System deletes the subject whenever the user clicks outside the field and before they can submit the form

+**Status:** PASS

+---

+### TC-26: User can select multiple hobbies

+**Description:**  Verify that the user is allowed to select multiple hobbies

+**Preconditions:**
+- User has navigated to https://demoqa.com/automation-practice-form
+- All required fields filled with valid defaults

+**Test Data:** Hobbies: Sports, Reading, Music

+**Steps:**
+1. Enter valid data in allrequired fields
+2. Click the box for all the hobbies available on the form (Sports, Reading, Music)
+3. Click Submit button

+**Expected Result:**
+- User is allowed to select multiple hobbies
+- Form should be submited

+**Actual Result:**
+- User is allowed to select multiple hobbies
+- Form gets submited

+**Status:** PASS

+---

+### TC-26: Picture field can only allow image formats

+**Description:**  Verify that the picture field can only be used to upload images **Preconditions:**
+- User has navigated to https://demoqa.com/automation-practice-form
+- All required fields filled with valid defaults

+**Test Data:** Picture: example.mp4

+**Steps:**
+1. Enter valid data in allrequired fields
+2. Upload example.mp4 in the picture field
+3. Click Submit button

+**Expected Result:**
+- Picture field is highlighted with a red outline or shows a warning message
+- Form should not be submited

+**Actual Result:**
+- User is allowed to upload non image files in the picture field
+- Form gets submited

+**Status:** PASS

+---

+### TC-27: Picture field allow different image formats

+**Description:**  Verify that the picture field can be used to upload images in diferent formats (jpg, png, gif, webm, etc) **Preconditions:**
+- User has navigated to https://demoqa.com/automation-practice-form
+- All required fields filled with valid defaults

+**Test Data:** Picture: cat.gif

+**Steps:**
+1. Enter valid data in allrequired fields
+2. Upload cat.gif in the picture field
+3. Click Submit button

+**Expected Result:**
+- User is allowed to upload images with diferent formats
+- Form should be submited

+**Actual Result:**
+- User is allowed to upload images with diferent formats
+- Form gets submited

+**Status:** PASS

+---

-### TC-04d: Character limit - Address
+### TC-28: Address - Character limit

 **Description:** Verify that the address field has a character limit or handles very long input appropriately

+**Preconditions:**
-**Preconditions:** User has navigated to https://demoqa.com/automation-practice-form
+- User has navigated to https://demoqa.com/automation-practice-form
+- All required fields filled with valid defaults

-**Test Data:**
+**Test Data:** Adress: Type "C" 500 times
-- First Name: "Carlos"
-- Last Name: "Solorzano"
-- Gender: "Male"
-- Mobile: "1234567890"
-- Date of Birth: "12 Oct 2000"

 **Steps:**
-1. Enter valid data in all required fields (First Name, Last Name, Gender, Mobile and Date of Birth)
+1. Enter valid data in all required fields
 2. Enter 500 characters in address field (type "C" 500 times)
 3. Click Submit button

+**Expected Result:**  The system must handle long input in some way like reject with an error message, truncate automatically, or show a limit warning

+**Actual Result:**
+- Form submitted successfully
+- Address field accepted very long text without any error

+**Status:** PASS

+---
+### TC-29: User can select a State without selecting a city

+**Description:**  Since the City and State field are consider optional, the user should be able to select a state and ignore the city field

+**Preconditions:**
+- User has navigated to https://demoqa.com/automation-practice-form
+- All required fields filled with valid defaults

+**Test Data:** State: "NCR"

+**Steps:**
+1. Enter valid data in all required fields
+2. Select "NCR" in the State field
+3. Click Submit button

 **Expected Result:**
-The system must handle long input in some way like reject with an error message, truncate automatically, or show a limit warning
+- Form submitted successfully

 **Actual Result:**
 - Form submitted successfully
-- Address field accepted very long text without any error
+- Summary window does not show neither the select State

-**Status:** FAIL
+**Status:** PASS

 ---